kibedavid/kibedavid/README.md

 ### Hi there 👋
-My name name id david(dave), i am an economist,data scientist and web developer.
+My name name is david(dave), i am an economist,data scientist and web developer.

 <!--